WordPress/gutenberg/docs/reference/deprecated.md

  - `wp.utils.getMimeTypesArray` has been removed.
  - `wp.utils.mediaUpload` has been removed.
 Please use `wp.editor.mediaUpload` instead.
  - `wp.utils.preloadImage` has been removed.
+ - `supports.wideAlign` has been removed from the Block API.
+Please use `supports.alignWide` instead.

 ## 3.5.0